Mountaineering on Mount Kenya: European sighting

-a year after the discovery by Europeans of Kilimanjaro.
+a year after the first sighting of Mount Kilimanjaro by a European.

 Dr Krapf also noted that the rivers flowing from Mt Kenya, and other mountains in the area, were continuously flowing.
 This was very different from the other rivers in the area, which swelled up in the wet season and completely dried up after the rainy season had ended.
 As the streams flowed even in the driest seasons he concluded that there must be a source of water up on the mountain, in the form of glaciers.
 He believed the mountain to be the source of the White Nile.

 In 1851 Krapf returned to Kitui.
 He travelled 65 km closer to the mountain, but did not see it again.
 In 1877 Hildebrandt was in the Kitui area and heard stories about the mountain, but also did not see it.
 Since there were no confirmations to back up Krapf's claim people began to be suspicious.

 Eventually, in 1883, Joseph Thomson passed close by the west side of the mountain and confirmed Krapf's claim.
 He diverted his expedition and reached 1737 m up the slopes of the mountain but had to retreat because of trouble with local people.
 However, the first European exploration high onto the mountain was achieved in 1887 by Count Sámuel Teleki and Ludwig von Höhnel.
 He managed to reach 4350 m on the south western slopes.

 On this expedition they (mistakenly) believed they had found the crater of a volcano.

 In 1892, Teleki and von Höhnel returned to the eastern side, but were unable to get through the forest.

 Finally, in 1893, an expedition managed to ascend Mount Kenya as far as the glaciers.
 This expedition was travelling from the coast to Lake Baringo in the Rift Valley, and was led by Dr John W Gregory, a British geologist.
 They managed to ascend the mountain to around 4730 m, and spent several hours on the Lewis Glacier with their guide.
 On his return to Britain, Gregory published papers and a narrative account of his achievements.

 George Kolb, a German physician, made expeditions in 1894 and 1896 and was the first to reach the moorlands on the east side of the mountain.
 More exploration occurred after 1899 when the railway was completed as far as the site of Nairobi.